Cantimploras/SpotiFree/README.md

 This project has been created to avoid so much publicity, it will be updated almost daily

-# Add host manually in Windows
+# Add host manually in Windows (It works for the web version).

 1.- Press the Windows key.